-- The Captain Field is operated by Chevron, which has an 85 percent interest.
-In 2013, net daily production averaged 25,000 barrels of liquids and 3 million cubic feet of natural gas.
+- The Captain Field is operated by Chevron.
+We have an 85 percent interest in the field.
+In 2014, net daily production averaged 18,000 barrels of liquids and 3 million cubic feet of natural gas.

-Chevron continues to launch projects designed to sustain production and increase recovery at the Alba, Britannia and Captain fields.
+Chevron continues to progress projects designed to sustain production and increase recovery at the Alba, Britannia and Captain fields.

 The Alder high-pressure, high-temperature gas condensate discovery is about 17 miles (27 km) west of the Britannia Field.
-Development plans call for a single subsea well tied back to the existing Britannia Platform.
-Chevron has a 73.7 percent interest in and is operator of the project and made the final investment decision on Alder in late 2013.
-The project has a design capacity of 14,000 barrels of condensate and 110 million cubic feet of natural gas per day, with first production expected in 2016.
+The field is being developed as a single subsea well connection to the existing Britannia Platform.
+Chevron has a 73.7 percent interest in and is operator of the project.
+The project has a design capacity of 14,000 barrels of condensate and 110 million cubic feet of natural gas per day.
+Engineering, procurement and construction continued in 2014, with first production expected in 2016.

-The Rosebank discovery is 80 miles (129 km) northwest of the Shetland Islands in 3,700 feet (1,115 m) of water.
-Chevron operates and holds a 40 percent interest in the project and is assessing alternatives for the optimum development of the field.
+The Rosebank Project is 80 miles (129 km) northwest of the Shetland Islands in 3,700 feet (1,115 m) of water.
+Chevron operates and holds a 40 percent interest in the project.
+In 2014, progress was made in assessing opportunities to optimize development of the field.